volcengine/verl/docs/start/quickstart.rst

 - the latest version of ``verl`` and its dependencies installed following the installation guide.
 Using the docker image is recommended.

-- an GPU with at least 32 GB memory
+- an GPU with at least 24 GB HBM

 Dataset Introduction